henophilia/henophilia.org/content/index.md

 - [singularities](https://en.wikipedia.org/wiki/Gravitational_singularity) in physics
 - [division by zero](https://en.wikipedia.org/wiki/Division_by_zero) in mathematics (trying to "quantify nothing")

 That is also why the fundamental question of metaphysics, [Why is there anything at all?](https://en.wikipedia.org/wiki/Why_is_there_anything_at_all%3F), cannot be answered.
 After all, the defining characteristic of an **answer** to a question is that it is **true**.
 However, this question is beyond any realm with the notions of "true" or "false".
+In terms of Eastern religions, this can be associated with the [catuṣkoṭi](https://en.wikipedia.org/wiki/Catu%E1%B9%A3ko%E1%B9%ADi) and the [two truths doctrine](https://en.wikipedia.org/wiki/Two_truths_doctrine).
 # The human experience
 ## Systems
 ### Separation